-Health - How your body feels, how your mind thinks and how you feel about the things that happen to you, how you get along with others as well as being free of illness or disease.
+Health - A quality of life, which is made up of many parts.
+How your body feels, how your mind thinks and how you feel about the things that happen to you, how you get along with others, as well as being free of illness or disease.